Hotel Financing and Hotel Sales (Brokerage)

-It is important to produce detailed, hotel project feasibility studies to verify your projections and proformas and to essentially “prove-up” your deal to the funding source.
+It is important to produce detailed, hotel project feasibility studies to verify your projections and proformas.
+In other words, you must “prove-up” your deal to the funding source.
 In particular, these studies must demonstrate your new hotel’s effect on local supply and demand.
 It is also important to understand that hotel construction loans are a different process from other forms of hotel financing.
-It is crucial to have an experienced, knowledgeable and reliable hotel lender/partner who understands both your business and the wider market.
+It is crucial to have an experienced, knowledgeable and reliable hotel lender/partner.
+Moreover, they should understand both your business and the wider market.

 For decades, Assets America® has been an effective lender/partner for real estate owners and investors looking for hotel financing and hotel construction loans.
 In the first place, our expertise means that we can meet your transactional and financing needs.
 You also benefit from our long-term relationships with a range of well-funded capital sources and decision makers, which ensure your hotel financing deal is focused and optimized to your hotel loan’s specific and unique requirements.

-By understanding the financial characteristics of a hotel property, you can gauge the amount of debt you can assume and how much equity is required to close the deal.
-Some borrowers look for the highest possible leverage (smallest down payment) only to find that the property doesn’t support the debt service of such a maximized leveraged facility.
+Once you understand the financial characteristics of a hotel property, you can gauge the amount of debt you can assume and the amount of equity required to close the deal.
+Some borrowers simply look for the highest possible leverage (smallest down payment).
+Unfortunately, they find that the property doesn’t support the debt service of such a maximized leveraged facility.
 A good lender evaluates the actual or projected financial metrics of a hotel project with the hotel construction financing when extending a loan offer.
-These metrics include:

 - Revenue per Available Room (RevPAR index): This is the product of the hotel’s daily average room rate times its occupancy rate.
 A hotel is stabilized (i.e., ready for long-term financing) when its RevPAR Index (that is, its RevPAR compared to that of its competitors) reaches at least 90%.